 Eventually, Joya had to say, “You have gotten less Romantic now”, but Surya quietly replied, “Dear, I have now a very busy schedule”.
 There is a fine line that gets faded eventually if not recognized.

 I will introduce you to the most adoring couples whose years of togetherness in profound love, peace, and cheerfulness have been very inspiring.
 After reading their stories you will never ask or say to anyone, “Are You Less Romantic.”

-Mr and Mrs. Shrada of Delhi, aged 50 and 55.
-Both are opposites in habit and lifestyle; one is jolly, while the other is somber.
+Mr and Mrs Shrada of Delhi, aged 50 and 55.
+Both are opposites in habit and lifestyle; one is jolly, while the other is sombre.
 But they are leading a fulfilling life, making an exemplary couple in their society.
-Their mantra is simple; they complement each other and respect each other views even in smallest matters.
-When Mr. Shrada would get angry or try to emphasis on something, Mrs would remain quiet and vice versa.
+Their mantra is simple; they complement each other and respect each other views even in the smallest matters.
+When Mr Shrada would get angry or try to emphasise on something, Mrs would remain quiet and vice versa.

-I met Mr. and Mrs. Gursharan in our community function.
+I met Mr and Mrs Gursharan at our community function.
 They both appear to be more than 85, they are so charming, and I have not seen any other couple as romantic as Gursharan’s.
 They surprised everybody when they tapped their feet together on the dance floor, they were so energetic.
-Upon asking, how they get so much energy, Mr. Gursharan replied, “It’s because we care for each other feelings, which keeps us going.
+Upon asking, how they get so much energy, Mr Gursharan replied, “It’s because we care for each other feelings, which keeps us going.
 Whenever I would ask my wife to do something, she would do it so willingly and I would also without hesitatingly do what she would ask me to do.
 This way we both remain satisfied and at peace.
-We had never quarreled.
+We had never quarrelled.